xivh/prisms_jobs/README.md

 currently at the University of California Santa Barbara.

+## Local Changes
+- add PRISMS_JOBS_SOFTWARE environment variable that can be set to 'torque' or 'slurm' in case automatic detection fails

 ## Overview

 When submitted through the ``prisms_jobs`` Python package or the included scripts,